2019 Jacksonville Dolphins football team

 The 2019 Jacksonville Dolphins football team represented Jacksonville University in the 2019 NCAA Division I FCS football season.
 They were led by fourth-year head coach Ian Shields and played their home games at D. B. Milne Field.
 They were members of the Pioneer Football League (PFL).
 On December 3, 2019, Jacksonville University announced the discontinuation of the football program, making 2019 the final season of Dolphins football.

-Previous season

-The Dolphins finished the 2018 season 2–8, 1–7 in PFL play to finish in last place.

 Preseason

 Preseason coaches' poll

 The Pioneer League released their preseason coaches' poll on July 30, 2019.
 The Dolphins were picked to finish in eighth place.

 Preseason All–PFL teams

 The Dolphins had two players selected to the preseason all–PFL teams.